Different types of salt. When should you use kosher, sea, iodized or rock salt?

 Sea salt…sea salt is harvested after piping sea water onto a flat field, allowing the sun to evaporate the water, and collecting the salt that remains.
 Sea salt is often prized by cooks as it offers are more complex taste.
 Sea salt contains additional fine deposits of other minerals which accounts for its varied and complex taste.
 The area from where the salt is harvested, and the mineral properties of the water in that location, affect the flavor.
 Sea salt can come both finely grained or more granular in nature.

-Fleur de sel…very expensive sea salt from the northern Atlantic coast of France.
-The slightly gray salt from this reason is complex and elemental in nature and very prized…the fleur de sel is the very top of the evaporated salt layer, and is comprised of flake like crystals of salt, perfect for sprinkling on a great steak after cooking.
+Fleur de sell…very expensive sea salt from the northern Atlantic coast of France.
+The slightly gray salt from this reason is complex and elemental in nature and very prized…the fleur de sell is the very top of the evaporated salt layer, and is comprised of flake like crystals of salt, perfect for sprinkling on a great steak after cooking.
 The texture and crunch of this pricy sea salt is as prized as the taste.

 Industrial or rock salt…salt sold in large crystals, not processed and full of impurities, this salt is normally used as road salt, ice cream machine salt, etc.